-The Ongoing Charges right is an estimate aue to a charge of the runa's ree structure, it includes the Annual Management Charge and aggregate operating rees chargeanle to the runa, where the runa inversis in other funds, the estimate includes the impact of the charges made in those funds.
+The Ongoing Charges Figure is based on fees and expenses for the year ended 30 September 2017.
+It includes the Annual Management Charge and aggregate operating fees chargeable to the fund.
+Where the fund invests in other funds, it includes the impact of the charges made in those funds.
 Jupiter does not engage in stock lending.
-For details of all share classes and fees and charges, please refer to the Prospectus and Annual Report for each financial year.
+For details of all share classes and fees and charges, please refer to the Prospectus